 Through the Careers Service you can:

 Before joining the School, Louise trained and worked in City law firms, was a partner in a Legal 500 firm based in Berkshire and currently practices on a consultancy basis for an international law firm.
-This dedicated careers support is available from the moment you accept a place on one of our courses.

 Students on the Graduate Diploma in Law (GDL) and the MA Law interested in becoming barristers, can seek advice on applying for the Bar Professional Training Course and Inns of Court Scholarships.
 Aspiring barristers have the chance to network with qualified and pupil barristers at our pupillage events.

 From the beginning of your course you are encouraged to think seriously about your future after graduation.
 To maximise your chances of success, the School of Law offers a number of opportunities to develop employability skills, network with employers and volunteer in our pro bono schemes.

 |Employability & Skills Initiative||

 Employability & Skills Initiative

 We help students build the employability skills that employers value.
 We run our own programme of workshops and talks on Commercial Awareness, Developing Legal Skills and Mooting.
 We work with local, regional, national and international firms to offer employer presentations and first hand advice on applications, assessment centres and interviews.
 This year's participating employers have included: